 What Paper Can be Recycled?

 Most craft papers can be recycled, however, there are a few that cannot.
-University at Buffalo has compiled a complete list of which paper products can and cannot go in the bin.
+You can find more information here on which paper products can and cannot go in the bin.

 Different Types of Paper

 There are many many different types of paper.
 Below are common types of paper and their uses.

 Scrapbook paper is an all encompassing phrase that includes any paper made or and associated with scrapbooking.
 Scrapbooking paper can include (but isn't limited to): Acetate, Cardstock, Kraft, Patterned Paper, Printing Paper, Vellum, and more.

 What is Acetate Paper?

 Acetate paper is a transparent paper that is commonly used in scrapbooking and card making.
 It's mildew-proof, easy to cut, and inexpensive.
 Some pocket pages and page protectors (used to store and protect layouts, photos, ephemera, and more) are made with acetate as well.
 Acetate paper can be purchased clear, in solid colors, or with patterns and designs to create pages that are partially transparent, partially opaque!